 The Mayo Clinic campus in Scottsdale is centered around a beautiful, five-story outpatient clinic.
 This modern facility contains extensive exam rooms, an outpatient surgery center equipped for general anesthesia, a full-service laboratory, pharmacy, patient education library, endoscopy suite, and a 188-seat auditorium for patient, staff and student education programs.
 Services in numerous medical and surgical disciplines are provided, including outstanding programs in cancer treatment and organ transplantation.

 After successfully completing this residency, you receive a certificate of completion from Mayo Clinic School of Health Sciences.

 Graduates are eligible to take the Geriatric Specialist Certification Examination administered by the American Board of Physical Therapy Specialties (ABPTS).

 The residency is considered a full-time position; 70 percent of a typical week is spent on patient care (limited to a geriatric caseload) in the specific clinical setting as the resident rotates through the areas of practice within the curriculum.
-A monthly weekend rotation is required.
+A weekend rotation is required.

 Each year, Mayo Clinic School of Health Sciences admits one student to the Physical Therapy Geriatric Residency.
 This ensures that you receive tailored instruction and a comprehensive educational experience.